List of Coronation Street characters introduced in 2013: Steph Britton

 Steph Britton, played by Tisha Merry, made her first screen appearance on 18 February 2013.
 In November 2016, it was announced that Merry would be leaving Coronation Street after nearly four years on the show and quitting the role as Steph.
 The announcement came a few months after her co-star Oliver Farnworth announced his departure who plays her on-screen boyfriend, Andy Carver, she made her last appearance on 20 January 2017.
 In December 2017 it was announced that Merry would reprise the role for a handful of episodes in early 2018 and Steph returned from 31 January to 7 February.

 Steph arrives in Coronation Street alongside Megan Smithson (Amy Dolan) to visit their friend Katy Armstrong (Georgia May Foote).
 They meet to discuss Steph's upcoming 18th birthday party at The Bistro.
 During the party, both Steph and Megan flirt with Ryan Connor (Sol Heras).
 Steph later "makes a play for Ryan", making Katy jealous.
 In November 2013, Steph gets a job at the Bistro as a waitress and makes a good impression on Gloria Price (Sue Johnston) and Gail Platt (Helen Worth).
 In March 2014, Steph's brother Luke (Dean Fagan) arrived on the Street and started working at the garage with Tyrone Dobbs (Alan Halsall).

 Steph becomes good friends with her flatmate Tina McIntyre (Michelle Keegan) and serves as a confidante when she is struggling during her affair with Peter Barlow (Chris Gascoyne).
 Steph tries to convince Tina that Peter isn't worth it but she won't listen.
 She is devastated when Tina is pushed off a balcony and beaten with a metal pipe by Rob Donovan (Marc Baylis), and visits her in hospital.
 She is distraught when Tina later dies from her injuries.

 At the end of 2014, Steph enters a relationship with Andy Carver, who is pretending to be the son of Michael Rodwell (Les Dennis).
-She discovers Andy's secret, however, she stands by him and supports him as they both love each other.
-However, the real Gavin Rodwell (Mark Holgate) soon arrives in Weatherfield and demands a large amount of money from Andy and Steph for him to keep silent.
+She discovers Andy's secret; however, she stands by him and supports him as they both love each other.
+The real Gavin Rodwell (Mark Holgate) soon arrives in Weatherfield and demands a large amount of money from Andy and Steph for him to keep silent.
 They raise the cash, but problems later appear when Gavin reveals to Michael's fiancée Gail McIntyre (Helen Worth) that Andy has been lying.
 Gail becomes embroiled in Andy and Steph's deceit and they are later informed that the real Gavin has died in a car accident.
 When the lies become too much for Steph and realises that Andy is mainly looking out for himself, she ends their relationship.
 Later on, when she believes that Andy is leaving Weatherfield, Steph frantically tries to contact him but he turns up at her flat and the pair reconcile.